skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

   1. The user is somebody who finds your problem set on the internet, is interested in the topic and wants to try it out.
   2. The user knows already a little bit of R, but does not necessarily know how to use packages like `dplyr`.
-  3. The user is primarily interested in the economic analysis of the article.
+  3. The user is primarily interested in a logical and well explained economic analysis.
-  4. Whenever the user has computed a summary statistic, has run a regression or has shown a plot, she wants to read a short economic interpretation of the results.
-Try to always add text with such interpretations: mostly a good place is directly below the code chunk where the user shall perform the computation.
+  4. Whenever the user has computed something, show the output (or parts of it) and give a short explanation or interpretation of the results after the code chunk.
+Don't compute something now that won't be explained immediatley and used only much later.
   5. While the user is also interested in learning some R tricks and seeing and adapting examples of well written R code, she does not like spending time searching through the internet or help files in order to find R commands or their precise syntax.
 She rather wants you to first  give an example, that she can adapt.
 She also strongly prefers short, elegant R code & tricks from existing packages.
 She does not like inelegant, complicated code.
   6. While the user likes solving and reading a well designed problem set, she also can quickly become bored.
 If solving the task becomes too complicated or she must do too much repeated work, she will just stop solving the problem set.
-E.g. if many similar computations have to be performed, just let the user solve one or two and provide the remaining computations in the task.
+It is ok if the user does not have to type much code.
+You can also use a lot of quizzes instead of asking the user to type R code.
   7. If the user has good knowledge of R and economics, she should be able to solve the problem set quite quickly by adapting the examples you provide in the task description.

+## Logical and Precise Structure and Statements

+A very important aspect of a good Master or Bachelor thesis is a clear structure of the problem set.
+As important is that you always write down clear, precise and logical coeherent arguments and explanations.

+  - If you state some fact that cannot be seen from the analysis so far, always cite the reference.
+  - If you make a statement, always tell precisely how you derive this statement from the analysis.
+If it is an interpretation, make clear that this is an interpretation.
+Don't claim that your or the authors' interpretations must be true if there are also other interpretations.
+Try to avoid opinions.
+  - You don't have to share all interpretations of the authors of the underlying article.
+  - It is really difficult to combine clear, precise and logical coherent argumentation with informal, entertaining language.
+While it is understandable that you want to design your problem set in an entertaining way, clearness and preciseness is much more important, and much more grade relevant, for a thesis.

+## Present Data in Detail

+Before diving into regressions or the theoretical model, you should describe the data in detail using summary statistics, plots and verbal descriptions.
+This part is often relatively short in articles, but can be longer in your problem set.

+## Quality is much more important than quantity

+Your problem set should really be carefully designed and well written.
+This takes time and space.
+If your problem set is already quite long and you don't have time to treat all analysis of the paper carefully, just leave out some extensions that are discussed in the paper.
+Of course, the core analysis should be part of the problem set.
+From a quality and grade perspective, it is much better to leave out some analysis than adding a poorly done analysis to your thesis.

+## Try to understand and explain well the econometric details, in particular endogeniety problems

+## Citations and bibliography

+You should cite related literature as in any other thesis and add a bibliography at the end of your thesis.
+There should be a considerable amount of references (articles and R packages and possibly econometric text books) in your thesis.
+For example, if you explain some econometric procedure you may cite an econometric text book or articles that provide more detailed overviews.
+Similar to citations in footnotes, you can briefly discuss this literature in an info block.
+Citation format should be the same as in a normal thesis, e.g.:

+    ... see Greene (2011, chapter 7) for more details.

+At the end of your last exercise you should add a list of all cited literature (a bibliography) using a similar format as you would use in your thesis.

+Of course you can also add web links in your problem set.
+You must not necessarily use the common citation format for web links and may not necessarily add them to bibliography.
+Decide yourself, whether you think this is sensible or not for a particular link.
+You can look at existing problem sets of how citations are incorporated.

+## Language & Spellchecking

+You can write your thesis in English or German.
+English has advantages since the original article and most of the R documentation is in English.
+Yet, if you don't feel sufficiently fluent in English it may be preferable to write the problem set in German.
+Poor style and articulation will downgrade the thesis.

+Anyway make sure to run a spell and grammar checker on your _sol.Rmd file.

+### RStudio spell checker

+RStudio has a spell checker included.
+Just press F7 while editing your _sol.Rmd file (or go to menu Edit --> Check Spelling).

+### Using a spell and grammar checker of your Office application

+Microsoft Word, for example, has a substantially more powerful spell checker than the one included in RStudio.
+In particular, it also check your grammar to some extend.
+You can directly open your .Rmd file in Word and use its spell checker.
+It probably will mark some of your R code or your markdown annotations as wrong, but you just can manually skip those false alerts.

+## Start with an overview and table of content and end with a conclusion and bibliography

+Your first 'Exercise' can have the name 'Overview' and just briefly describe the structure of your problem set and give a table of content that briefly describes the exercises.
+Here the user should not solve anything here.

+Your last 'Exercise' can have the name 'Summary' or 'Conclusion' and can contain some final thoughts and bibliography that lists all used references.

+You can create these two special exercises after you have created the 'core' of your problem set.

-## Tips for designing yor problem set
+# Part 3: More Suggestions for your RTutor problem set

-### Start quickly with an interesting data set.
+## Start quickly with an interesting data set.

 Give only a brief background of the content and try to start quickly with loading an interesting data set.
 Let the user generate summary statistics and figures of interesting aspects.

-### Tell the economic story with the data
+## Tell the economic story with the data

 Typically, show first the data and then based on the data, develop step by step the story, hypothesis and results of the paper.
 Nevertheless, you still should give a very short summary, the length of a an abstract, at the beginning of the problem set.

-### Pick good variable names and good variable descriptions
+## Use quizzes

+You can ask the user a question about the data, regression results, or model in form of a quiz.
+There is  an addon that allows to include multiple choice and other quizes in a nice format in shiny based problem sets.
+It is not yet well documented, but the file `QuizExample_sol.Rmd` in the folder `/inst/examples` contains an example, how this quiz addon can be used.
+The examples, are hopefully self explanatory.
+Important is that you set the parameter `addons="quiz"` in your call to `create.ps`.

+## Add a var.txt.file with variable descriptions

 An important part of your initial work will be the generation of a variable description text file.
 It has the following format like in the following example (Header & 2 entries):